-- (1) that the student be allowed to continue into the next semester with a full study load; - (2) that the student be placed on a modified study program and may be required to register for and successfully complete one or more independent study courses until such time as he or she can successfully repeat the failed course(s) and resume a full program; - (3) that the student be allowed to continue into the next semester and be required to repeat the failed course at a later date; - (4) that the student's enrollment status may be suspended (for not more than one year) until such time that the failed course is repeated; - (5) that the student repeat the course(s) at an accredited college, provided he/she receives prior written approval from his/her Program Chairperson; or, - (6) that the student be dismissed because of poor academic performance.
+- (1) that the student be allowed to continue into the next semester with a full study load; - (2) that the student be placed on a modified study program (decelerated) and may be required to register for and successfully complete one or more independent study courses until such time as he or she can successfully repeat the failed course(s) and resume a full program;

+Students given the opportunity to be placed on a modified program must demonstrate sufficient academic progress as delineated by the program's academic standing policies.

+- (3) that the student be allowed to continue into the next semester and be required to repeat the failed course at a later date; - (4) that the student's enrollment status may be suspended (for not more than one year) until such time that the failed course is repeated; - (5) that the student repeat the course(s) at an accredited college, provided he/she receives prior written approval from his/her Program Chairperson; or, - (6) that the student be dismissed because of poor academic performance.